 - Disable 2.5Ghz radio and only use the 5Ghz radio.
 5Ghz will be faster and cause less interference.

 In short, all Staff/Faculty running wireless routers or considering running a router must contact DotCIO first.
-Only if RPI wireless cannot accomodate the need should the following steps be taken.
+Only if RPI wireless cannot accommodate the need should the following steps be taken.

 - Configure the unit with a static IP address.